Techies lift aged Midtown South to NYC real estate heights

 Leasing in Midtown South by TAMI firms jumped to 37.5 percent last year, up from 14.6 percent in 2004 when financial and legal services, accounting and insurance made up 53 percent of the area's leases, Cushman & Wakefield research shows.
 Leases from that sector accounted for just 29.5 percent last year.

-Google Inc, Facebook Inc and other Silicon Valley companies have boosted their presence in the area, turning the former district of storage and showcase buildings into a warren of technology companies.
+Google Inc (GOOGL.O), Facebook Inc (FB.O) and other Silicon Valley companies have boosted their presence in the area, turning the former district of storage and showcase buildings into a warren of technology companies.

 GOOGLE'S BIG MOVE